nus-cs2103-AY2021S1/tp/docs/UserGuide.md

   Format: `addevent n/EVENT_NAME d/DATE_TIME [t/TAG]`
 <p aligin="center"><img src="images/AddEventExample.png" border="2px solid black"></p>
    Examples:
-    * `addevent n/CS2100 Assignment 1 d/10-9-2020 1200 t/Important` adds an Event called C2100 Assignment 1 with the deadline of 10-9-2020 1200 and the tagging of important.
+    * `addevent n/CS2100 Assignment 1 d/10-9-2020 1200 t/Important` adds an Event called C2100 Assignment 1 with the deadline of 10-9-2020 1200 and the tagging of Important.(Expected result shown in above image.)
     * `addevent n/CS2103T exams d/12-12-2020 1200` adds an Event called CS2103T into the Scheduler with the date 12-12-2020.
     * `addevent n/CS2103T exams d/12-12-2020 1200 t/Important` adds an Event called CS2103T into the Scheduler with the date 12-12-2020 and the tag of Important.
     * `addevent n/CS2103T exams d/12-12-2020 1200 t/Important t/Urgent` adds an Event called CS2103T into the Scheduler with the date 12-12-2020 and the tag of Important and Urgent.